microsoftgraph/android-java-connect-sample/README.md

 1. Install [Android Studio](http://developer.android.com/sdk/index.html) and add the Android SDK packages according to the [instructions](http://developer.android.com/sdk/installing/adding-packages.html) on developer.android.com.
 2. Download or clone this sample.
-3. Download the [OIDC Android Authentication Library](https://github.com/kalemontes/OIDCAndroidLib) .
-You will reference the oidclib project in the sample.
 4. Start Android Studio.
 	1. Close any projects that you might have open, and then choose **Open an existing Android Studio project**.
 	2. Browse to your local repository and choose the Android-Connect project.
 Click **OK**.